choraria/gas-url-shortener/README.md

 # Credits

-This project would've not been possible (by me), had I not stumbled upon the following resources:
+This project would've not been possible (by me), had I not found my way through to the following resources -

 1. Jonathon Broughton's technique to use [Apps Script web apps within embeded ifames in Github Pages](https://github.com/stardotbmp/slack-gas-signup#github-pages)
 2. Rafael Pedicini's [Single Page Apps for GitHub Pages](https://github.com/rafrex/spa-github-pages)
    - this was truly plug & play!